We welcome corrections

 Old West Prints

 Not Quite Ghostly

 << Previous 1

 thriving metropolis of over 2,000 residents.
 It's not quite yet a

-ghost town, but long past it's heyday, now with only about 200 people
+ghost town, but long past it's heyday, now with less than 200 people

 calling it home.